-It is practical as well as one of the least expensive flooring options, plus it’s hardwearing and easy to clean, making it a great choice for families with young children and pets.
+Ceramic and porcelain tiles aren't just practical; they're also one of the least expensive flooring options.
+Hardwearing, fully compatible with underfloor heating, and easy to clean, they are a great choice for families with young children and pets.

 Most ceramic and porcelain tiles cost from £30 to around £80 per m².
-Particularly decorative examples can be found for north of £100 per m², but ceramic and porcelain are both low cost and practical options comparted to solid wood and real stone, so you’ll easily be able to find something to fit into your budget.
+Particularly decorative examples can be found for over £100 per m², but ceramic and porcelain are both low cost and practical options comparted to solid wood and real stone, so you’ll easily be able to find something to fit your budget.

-The Porcelain Enamel Institute (PEI) rating determines the recommended application of a tile from (1) wall tile only, to (5) heavy foot traffic.
+The Porcelain Enamel Institute (PEI) rating determines the recommended application of a tile from one ( wall tile only) to five (heavy foot traffic).
 Most tiles, including ceramic, will have a PEI rating, so check that your chosen tile is suitable for its intended purpose.

-While it is possible for a competent DIYer to take on this kind of project, if you want a professional finish it’s always best to employ the services of an experienced tile fitter.
+While it is possible for a competent DIYer to tile a wall or floor, if you want a professional finish, it’s always best to employ the services of an experienced tile fitter.
 Always wear heavy-duty gloves, safety goggles and a dust mask to protect yourself from sharp edges and flying fragments.

 Removing inwardly opening doors will make the job easier, and bear in mind that tiling may raise the floor level so you might need to plane the bottom of any doors before you rehang them.
 It is also a good idea to apply a coat of grout sealer to prevent dirt, stains and water from penetrating it and causing it to discolour.

-On the downside, apart from being cold on your toes, its hardness means that anything dropped on a tiled floor, such as glass and tableware, is easily broken and the material itself can be susceptible to cracking if a heavy object is dropped on it.
+On the downside, apart from being cold underfoot, the tiles' hardness means that anything dropped on the floor, such as glass and tableware, is easily broken and ceramic tiles in particular can be susceptible to cracking if a heavy object is dropped on them.